krisstallenberg/evaluating-annotations/README.md

 The installation of the required Python packages is managed by the `evaluate-annotations.ipynb` notebook.
 After you add your `.env` file, you should be able to run all cells in the notebook sequentially.

 **Note**: running all cells in the notebook will make API calls to OpenAI, meaning **you will incur a cost**.
 For this reason, you can find a LLM-annotated dataset which you can load from file.
-The code for how to do so is in the notebook under Part 1, Step 6.
+The code showing you how in the notebook, under Part 1 — Step 6.

 ## Suggestions for future work